hotei/dirsyncR/README-dirsyncR.md

 ### Why should I use it instead of rsync?

 The main reason of course is that it's written in go and open source so you can modify it to suit your needs.
-While rsync is powerful, the list of options is several pages long and intimidating to new users.
+While rsync is very powerful, the list of options is several pages long and intimidating to new users.

 ### How does it work?